Updated: 11.01.2021 15.10

-We are currently experiencing a higher volume of calls to our customer service team due to the knock-on impact of Coronavirus (Covid-19) and the country now going back into lockdown.
+We’re currently experiencing a higher volume of calls to our customer service team due to the knock-on impact of Coronavirus (Covid-19) and the country now back into lockdown.
 So that we can better assist you, please only phone if you have a query that requires an answer urgently.
-If you have a non-urgent query, please contact us via live chat or email us at firstname.lastname@example.org and we’ll get back to you as soon as possible.
+If you have a non-urgent query, please contact us via live chat or email us at email@example.com and we’ll get back to you as soon as possible.

 The safety of both our customers and engineers is our top priority so we’ve put safeguards in place to ensure everyone is kept safe while social distancing.

 We’ll ask you a series of questions regarding your health before we send out an engineer and we’ll be asking our engineers the same questions to ensure everyone stays as safe as possible.

 Our engineers will take extra precautions on the day of your appointment, including:

 We typically aim to complete our boiler servicing between April and September, however this year we are continuing to honour appointments which have been delayed during the lockdown due to the Covid-19 crisis.

 You can read our article about what a boiler service involves for more information about what to expect.

 If you’re experiencing a minor problem with your boiler, you may be able to fix it yourself.
 Follow our how-to guides for more information (please note, we can only give you basic advice to do the job yourself – make sure you have the right tools and protective equipment to avoid hurting yourself or damaging your home).